top of page

 Liberalism

-What does it mean to be truly free?
+What does it mean to be free?
 In today's polarized world, the definition of liberalism holds the key.

 The terms “liberalism” and "liberal" originate from the Latin word "liber," meaning both book and free.
 Therefore, across many languages, "liberal" consistently describes “believing in or allowing a lot of personal freedom.”